Lezaleas/Reviews-Churn/METHODOLOGY.md

 # 2. Data Structure

 The study was conducted using a copy of the orders table as the primary analytical dataset.
-The order_reviews and customers tables were joined to it using the relationships shown in the diagram.
+The order_reviews and customers tables were joined to it using the relationships shown in the diagram (order_reviews had it's order_id deduplicated in a previous step).

 ![Data Structure](pictures/data_structure.webp)